[Infographic] What is the Publii CMS, the new WordPress

 This means that if you generate your website after updating just one post, even the files you didn't edit will go through the new rendering process.

 For a small site with a few pages, this may be hard to notice.
-However, rendering your website may end up eating a huge chunk of your time when your site gets big.
+However, rendering your website may end up eating a huge chunk of your time when it grows past a certain point.

 No Plugins (Yet)